MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 - To get an app user’s identity from Teams if you have an existing app that you want to be available within a tab app in Teams.

-- To authenticate an app user by re-using the Team’s identity inside your tab app.
+- To authenticate an app user by reusing the Team’s identity inside your tab app.

 - To authenticate and get an app user’s Teams identity inside configurable tabs.
 The app users don't need to sign in again.
-This is applicable to some settings that need to be configured at a configuration stage.
+It's applicable to some settings that need to be configured at a configuration stage.

 - To obtain an access token inside a task module, when it's invoked from a tab app, a bot app, a messaging extension app, or adaptive cards.